Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Experiments

 \subsection{Results on PubChemQCR}

 We evaluate our method on both PubChemQCR‑S and the full PubChemQCR dataset.
 For the small split we compare against nine state‑of‑the‑art models: SchNet~\citep{schutt2018schnet}, PaiNN~\citep{schutt2021equivariant}, MACE~\citep{batatia2022mace}, PACE~\citep{xu2024equivariant}, FAENet~\citep{duval2023faenet}, NequIP~\citep{batzner20223}, SevenNet~\citep{park2024scalable}, Allegro~\citep{musaelian2023learning}, and Equiformer~\citep{liao2022equiformer}.
-On the full dataset we benchmark against SchNet and PaiNN, the only baselines that scale to its size within our hardware budget.
-Performance is reported as mean absolute error (MAE) for energies and root‑mean‑square error (RMSE) for forces.
-The results are shown in~\cref{tb:full}, the proposed TDN model achieves the lowest energy and force prediction errors across PubChemQCR‑S and the full PubChemQCR dataset, significantly outperforming all baseline methods.
-Moreover, the performance further improves as the dataset size increases.
+On the full PubChemQCR dataset, we benchmark against SchNet and PaiNN, the only baselines that scale to its size within our hardware budget.
+Performance is reported as mean absolute error (MAE) for energies and root‑mean‑square error (RMSE) for forces over the validation and testing splits.
+Note that all results are selected based on the lowest validation energy error.
+The results are shown in~\cref{tb:full}, the proposed TDN model achieves the lowest energy and force prediction errors across PubChemQCR‑S and the full PubChemQCR dataset, outperforming all baseline methods.
+In addition, the performance of TDN improves further as the size of the dataset increases.

+\textbf{Training Setup.}\quad Across both the PubChemQCR and PubChemQCR-S benchmarks, we adopt a uniform training protocol: a cutoff radius of 4.5 \AA; the Adam optimizer with an initial learning rate of $5\times 10^{-4}$; and a \textsc{ReduceLROnPlateau} scheduler with a patience of 2 epochs.
+All models are trained for up to 100 epochs on PubChemQCR-S and up to 15 epochs on the full PubChemQCR dataset.
+Unless otherwise noted, experiments are executed on NVIDIA A100-80GB GPUs.